Kristina01111000/Drws_site/README.md

 Start getting an app email ready
 Add conscious man to the website GH and Syr nat
-Send something to stephen and diane so they can put it on 4 element doctor one, send him a cc Schedule the email for next week
+Send something to stephen and diane so they can put it on 4 element doctor one, send him a cc
-Ask about if he logged into google account, ask if he logged into stripe to see the fee breakdown on monday/tuesday